 Played as the RBC Heritage (April 18-21).
 McDowell (N.Ire) beat Webb Simpson (USA) with a par at the first playoff hole.
 [Harbour Town Links, Sea Pines Resort, Hilton Head, SC].

 Played as the Volvo World Match Play Championship (May 16-19).
 McDowell (N.Ire) beat Thongchai Jaidee (Thai) 2 and 1 in the 18-hole final.
 [Thracian Cliffs G&BC, Kavarna, Bulgaria].

 Played as the Celtic Manor Wales Open on the Twenty Ten course (June 3-6).
-Second-placed Rhys Davies (Wales) finished 3 shots behind McDowell (N.Ire), who shot a final round 63 in response to Davies's final round and course record 62.
+Second-placed Rhys Davies (Wales) finished 3 shots behind Graeme McDowell (N.Ire), who recorded his fifth European Tour win.
+In the final round McDowell shot a 63 in response to Davies's course record 62.
 [Twenty Ten course, Celtic Manor Resort, Newport, South Wales].

 Graeme McDowell (N.Ire) and Martin Kaymer (Ger) jointly won the European Tour Race to Dubai Golfer of the Year Award, determined by a panel of representatives from the European Tour, golf writers, and TV and radio commentators.
 The panel felt both players achieved equally outstanding results in 2010.

 The US Open (110th) (June 17-20).
 Second-placed Gregory Havret (Fra) finished 1 shot behind first-time major championship winner McDowell (N.Ire).
 [Pebble Beach Golf Links, Monterey Peninsula, CA].